“Thanks for breakfast, Mom!” said my young adult son as he smiled and walked out of the door.

 My home was peaceful, at rest, and filled with all the delights of the season.
 Fresh apples that were handpicked from an orchard by my family and brightly colored mums and pumpkins of various shapes and sizes adorned my home.

 “It just doesn’t get any better than this,” I thought to myself.

 As my kids spilled out of their rooms and gathered at our kitchen table, my heart was filled with thanks – and I was reminded to text my husband and thank him for working to provide for our family and for affording me the opportunity to stay at home with our kids.

 I am deeply contented as stay-at-home wife and mom.
 And days like these make it feel like a dream.

-The truth is, however, today is a good day.
-Not every day is like this.
+The truth, however, is that today is a good day.
+Not every day is this wonderful.

-When I married my husband I was a single mom with a seven-year-old, and our family “blending” was less than ideal.
+When my husband and I married, I was a single mom with a seven-year-old child, and our attempt to “blend” our newly formed family was less than ideal.

 We had three babies by our third wedding anniversary.
 We were living on one income and stressed-out financially.
 Family-life was less than appealing.
 I wanted my toddlers to grow-up and get out.